-The Wineville Chicken Coop Murders rocked a small southern California town in the late 1920s – and led to a hanging.
+The Wineville Chicken Coop Murders rocked a small southern California town in the late 1920s – and led to the hanging of Gordon Northcott.

 You won’t find Wineville, California anywhere on a map.
 The southern California town certainly existed, although it abruptly “vanished” in 1930, replaced suddenly by Mira Loma.
 What had happened was the Wineville Chicken Coop Murders – crimes so heinous that the townspeople couldn’t bear to be associated with “Wineville” any longer.

 The case of the Wineville Chicken Coop Murders is filled with so many bizarre twists, turns, and testimonies that even J. Michael Straczynski, screenwriter for Changeling (which was loosely based around the events of the murder), could hardly believe it was true.
 After reading the story in the Los Angeles city archives, he figured, “This can’t be real… This has to be a mistake.”

 The murders of several young boys (the true number of victims is still unknown) in southern California from 1926 to 1928 captivated and disgusted the nation, generating such an extreme amount of negative publicity that the town where they had occurred took the drastic step of changing its name afterwards.